How to Get Into Syracuse University: Admissions Stats + Tips

 Class Rank

-Syracuse doesn’t report the average high school class rank of admitted students, but most accepted students graduated at, or near, the top of their class.
+Syracuse doesn’t report the average high school class rank of admitted students, but it’s safe to assume that most accepted students graduated at, or near, the top of their class.

 What is Syracuse University Looking for?

 Syracuse is looking for more than just great grades—they want a campus populated by interesting, talented students of high character.
-They also want students who pursue their passions outside of the classroom with the zeal they do for those in the classroom.
+They also want students who pursue their passions outside the classroom with the zeal they do in the classroom.

 How Syracuse Evaluates Applications